elixir-circuits/circuits_spi/README.md

 instructions](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-spi)
 may be helpful, (This is already enabled for you if you are using Nerves)

 A [Serial Peripheral
 Interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) (SPI)
 bus is a common multi-wire bus used to connect components on a circuit board.
 A clock line drives the timing of sending bits between components.
-Bits on the Controller Out Peripheral In `COPI` line go from the controller (usually the processor running Linux) to the peripheral, and bits on the Controller In Peripheral Out `CIPO` line go the other direction.
-Bits transfer both directions simultaneously.
-However, much of the time, the protocol used across the SPI bus has a request followed by a response and in these cases, bits going the "wrong" direction are ignored.
+Bits on the Controller Out Peripheral In, `COPI`, line go from the controller (usually the processor running this library) to the peripheral, and bits on the Controller In Peripheral Out, `CIPO`, line go the other direction.
+If you see references to `MOSI` or `MISO`, those are the former terms for `COPI` and `CIPO`.

+Bits transfer on the SPI bus in both directions simultaneously on each transaction.
+However, most of the time, programs and devices only care about bits traveling in one direction at time.
+For example, when the program makes a request, the bits sent to the device are important, but the ones received get ignored.
+Then when the device sends the response, the program only pays attention to the received bits.
+Anything it sends will be ignored by the device and programs frequently just send zeros.
 This will become more clear in the example below.

+The final important concept with SPI is the Chip Select, `CS`, line.
+This is a common, but optional wire to the device that's used by the program to tell the device that it's talking to it.
+This is useful when multiple SPI devices are connected to the same wires.
+Each device has a `CS` wire going to it and the program sets the wire high to the device it wants.
+While the `CS` wire can be any GPIO, most processors can automatically toggle the `CS` wire when making SPI transactions.

+When using `Circuits.SPI` on Linux and Nerves, `Circuits.SPI.open/2` uses the Linux SPI device naming which includes the SPI bus number and chip select.
+For example, the name `"spidev1.0"` refers to SPI bus 1 and CS0.
+All transactions will automatically set CS0.
+Refer to your board or processor for SPI bus and CS numbering.

 The following shows an example Analog to Digital Converter (ADC) that reads from either a temperature sensor on CH0 (channel 0) or a potentiometer on CH1 (channel 1).
 It converts the analog measurements to digital, and sends the digital measurements to SPI pins on the main processor running Linux (e.g.
 Raspberry Pi).
 Many processors, like the one on the Raspberry Pi, can't read